- The distributedcom error 10016 indicates a program is trying to access the DCOM server without having the necessary permissions to do so.

-- Open Control Panel from the Start menu and navigate to the top right corner to enable icons view.
+- Open Control Panel and navigate to the top right corner to enable the icons view.

 - Right-click on the issue causing service, click Properties and select the Security tab.

-- If you have correctly followed all the previous steps to set permissions in the registry, you can select Customize against Launch and Activation Permissions, Access Permissions, and Configuration Permissions categories.
+- If you have correctly followed all the previous steps to set permissions in the registry, you can select Customize on the Launch and Activation Permissions, Access Permissions, and Configuration Permissions categories.

-- Click Edit against the Launch and Activation Permissions.
+- Click Edit on the Launch and Activation Permissions.
 (Click Remove if you receive the following warning one or more permissions entries attached has an unrecognized type)